ebudan/go-mavlink/README.md

 # go-mavlink

-This is a fork of [ungerik's MAVLink protocol Go implementation](https://github.com/ungerik/go-mavlink).
+This is a fork of [ungerik's MAVLink protocol Go implementation](https://github.com/ungerik/go-mavlink) that fixes a panic condition upon first run after reboot with serial link connected PX4.

 ```
 text